Red X iconGreen tick iconYellow tick icon

 Thesis title: Does fat provide energy for breast tumour cell invasion and metastasis?

-Supervisors: Margaret Currie, Elisabeth Phillips, Mark Hampton
+Supervisors: Margaret Currie, Elisabeth Phillips and Mark Hampton

 Graduated: 2015